 Projects are growing more complex every year, driving the values of new construction up.
 Dodge Data & Analytics measures the value of total U.S. construction starts each month, as well as the value of starts in nonresidential, residential and nonbuilding categories.

-- Dodge Data & Analytics Construction Starts Fall 21 Percent in December
+- Dodge Data & Analytics Construction Starts Post Small Gain in May

 - Construction Dive Energy, megaprojects dominate 2019 US construction industry